 Successful Explore portfolio management means you can’t pick the winning ideas on day one.
 It takes investing in many projects that will fail in order for the winners to emerge.
 The larger the return you expect, the more projects you need to invest in.
 Since you can’t pick the winners, tying someone’s career progression to innovation success alone could feel like too large a hill to climb.
-Just as important to incentives, is the ability to kill unsuccessful innovation projects.
+Just as important to incentivize, is the ability to kill unsuccessful innovation projects.
 Being decisive and killing projects that are not showing traction can free up valuable resources.
 This is why it is important to reward teams involved in the entire portfolio of innovation projects, not just a few big winners.

 For innovation teams, rigorous testing and experimentation will help determine whether to progress with an idea or not.
-The entrepreneurs’ number one task to reduce risk and uncertainty.
+The entrepreneurs’ number one task is to reduce risk and uncertainty.
 If through this process, you are unable to come up with enough evidence to support your direction then you should be able to pivot or kill the business idea without negative consequences.

 Failure from experimentation should not be a career-limiting move.
 If a promotion is tied to innovation success only, entrepreneurs will be far less willing to let their project go, even if it does not make sense to continue.
 Entrepreneurs can always continue pivoting their idea hoping something will stick.
 However, the opportunity cost of this is potentially working on other ideas with a strong value proposition and business model.

 Additionally, a key trait you want in entrepreneurs is the ability to take calculated risks and try something new.
 If they’re only recognized and rewarded when they succeed, they will be far less likely to venture into new territory.
-This will severely limit the companies ability to build a good pipeline of innovation projects.
+This will severely limit the company's ability to build a good pipeline of innovation projects.